 - kosher salt and black pepper, to taste

-- shredded parmesan cheese, to garnish
+- shredded parmesan cheese or shredded cheddar cheese, to garnish

 - Scrub and rinse potatoes clean.
 Pat dry.
 Place potatoes on prepared baking sheet.
 Coat potatoes in oil.
 Season generously with kosher salt.
 If desired, pierce potato with a fork- just to let steam escape during cooking process.
 Bake for 50-60 minutes until potatoes are tender and can easily be pierced with a knife.

 - Remove potatoes from oven and allow to cool.
 Lower oven temperature to 350 ℉.

 - Once potatoes are cool enough to handle, cut a silt lengthwise on each potato.
 Be careful, as potatoes will steam.
 Spoon out contents of potato and place in a large bowl.
 Gently smash into smaller pieces, but no need to make mashed potatoes.

 - In another bowl, mix together sour cream and ranch dip mix.
 Add mixture to smashed potatoes and fold to combine.
 Add melted butter.
 Season with salt and pepper.